Meet the Midwives

 Licensed Midwife, Clinical Herbalist

-I received an undergraduate degree in Liberal Arts from Clark College in Las Vegas, NV and Masters of Science in Midwifery from Bastyr University in Kenmore, WA.
-There, I also earned a certificate in Botanical Medicine for Midwifery Care through a specialized track through the Department of Midwifery.
-I am a Licensed Midwife (LM) in Washington and a Certified Professional Midwife (CPM).
-I also serve as Adjunct Faculty at Bastyr University and teach the Botanical Medicine for Midwifery track.
+I earned my undergraduate degree in Liberal Arts from Clark College in Las Vegas, Nevada, and went on to complete my Master of Science in Midwifery at Bastyr University in Kenmore, Washington.
+While there, I also completed a specialized certificate in Botanical Medicine for Midwifery Care through the Department of Midwifery.
+I am a Licensed Midwife in Washington State and a Certified Professional Midwife.
+I previously served as adjunct faculty at Bastyr University, teaching in the Botanical Medicine for Midwifery Care program, and now serve as the Community Midwife Liaison for the Smooth Transitions Program at Legacy Salmon Creek.

 Serenity Quiggle